Digital fundraising

 In the third part of our report from Dublin, we cover a brilliant panel debate on the serious gender imbalance in fundraising.
 We also bring you a report on Norwegian website expert Beate Sørum’s insightful presentation.

-Read moreFriends of the Earth steadying the ship: looking after your supporters when a media storm hits
+Read moreFriends of the Earth: Looking after supporters when the media storm hit

 by SOFII

-When the media storm around fundraising broke last year, Friends of the Earth acted quickly to get in touch with their donors and give them the opportunity to comment frankly and freely on how the organisation was communicating with them.
+When a media storm hit the sector and put fundraising under the microscope, Friends of the Earth acted quickly to get in touch with their donors.
+They gave them the opportunity to comment both frankly and freely on how the organisation was communicating with them.
+But what did their supporters have to say?

 Read moreWhy so many organisations fail at Facebook